sourcemeta/learnjsonschema.com/content/2020-12/meta-data/deprecated.markdown

 Annotations
 -----------

 This keyword produces the annotation value `true` if the keyword is set to `true`, or `false` otherwise.

+## Explanation

+The `deprecated` keyword is used to indicate that a particular property should not be used and may be removed in the future.
+It provides a warning to users or applications that certain parts of the schema or are no longer recommended for use.

+* The value of this keyword must be a boolean.
+* * Omitting these keywords has the same behavior as values of false.